Abstract

 Discussion

 In one of the first studies to investigate both shifts of phenology and range at a continental scale, we find that dragonfly and damselfly species show pronounced geographical and phenological shifts that converged across Europe and North America.
-Species expanding their ranges poleward also emerged earlier in the spring on both continents (Figure 3), with shifts predicted by range geography and climate variability, not ecological traits.
+Species expanding their ranges poleward also emerged earlier in the spring on both continents (Figure 3), with shifts predicted by range geography and climate variability, but not functional traits.
 These results suggest that some species are ‘universal winners’ with respect to climate change: they demonstrate the flexibility to respond both temporally and spatially to the onset of rapid climate change.
 Conversely, species that show neither geographic nor phenological shifts may be particularly vulnerable to climate change.

 We found no evidence for a tradeoff between range and phenology shifts; instead, half of species shifted both range and phenology.
 Earlier seasonal timing allows species to stay within their climatic limits.
 This may lead to higher local population growth (Macgregor et al., 2019), although earlier emergence could expose individuals to early season weather extremes (McCauley et al., 2018).
 As only a small proportion of odonate adults undertake long range dispersal (Conrad et al., 1999), greater local population sizes should contribute to higher dispersal rates (Mair et al., 2014), facilitating range shifts (Kerr, 2020; Leroux et al., 2013).
 This is consistent with results from other taxa: among British butterflies, early emergence increased population growth and facilitated range shifts for species with multiple generations per year (Macgregor et al., 2019); Finnish butterfly species with the greatest population growth rates shifted both their phenology and ranges (Hällfors et al., 2021).
 Such population growth or maintenance, and therefore the potential for range shifts, is only possible if habitat is available (Mair et al., 2014).
 Future work should consider habitat availability alongside range and phenology shifts, as it may help explain why some species are able to shift their phenology but not their range.

 Increasing frequency and severity of extreme weather limited species’ geographical range responses (Table 2).
-This trend was independent of traits that are mechanistically linked to species’ climate change responses, such as dispersal ability or habitat preference.
+This trend was independent of functional traits that are mechanistically linked to species’ climate change responses, such as dispersal ability or habitat preference.
 Extreme temperatures can reduce population sizes, leading to local extinctions (Román-Palacios and Wiens, 2020), and reducing the likelihood of range expansions (Mair et al., 2014).
-In odonates, experimental evidence has demonstrated that larval mortality rises with short-term extreme weather (Mccauley et al., 2015).
+In odonates, experimental evidence has demonstrated that larval mortality rises with short-term extreme weather (McCauley et al., 2015).
 Individuals that shift phenologies earlier in the season to avoid climate extremes could still be exposed to harmful conditions (Iler et al., 2021); for example, odonate populations that respond to unusually warm spring temperatures may experience high mortality if temperatures return to seasonal conditions.
 Species that experience extreme conditions may then be unable to successfully shift in time, reducing population sizes, and reducing the likelihood of range shifts.

 The geographic positions of species’ ranges determine the local pressures and environmental factors to which they are exposed (MacLean and Beissinger, 2017; Pacifici et al., 2020), potentially masking the effects of traits (Schuetz et al., 2019).
 This process could cause trait-related trends to differ across levels of biological organization (Srivastava et al., 2021), from local populations (where traits might be critical) to biogeographical extents (where traits might be unrelated to range or phenological shifts; Grewe et al., 2013; Gutiérrez and Wilson, 2021; Sunday et al., 2015; Zografou et al., 2021).
-Tests of local adaptation in critical traits, like thermal tolerances among larval life stages, would be valuable.

 Supplementary Information